 This activity supports basic research on the unique interactions of neutrons with matter to achieve a fundamental understanding of atomic, electronic, and magnetic structures and their relationship to macroscopic properties.
 This includes excitations of materials and the resulting dynamic behavior of materials.
-The program will develop novel approaches that exploit the unique aspects of neutron scattering to investigate materials with hierarchical structures and excitations over a wide range of length and time scales.
+The program will develop novel approaches that exploit the unique aspects of neutron scattering to investigate emergent behavior in materials over a wide range of length and time scales.
 The program has a focus on transformative research that uniquely requires neutron scattering as a major tool.
-Investments from this program drive the concomitant advancement of neutron scattering growth of the US neutron scattering community by developing innovative, time-of-flight neutron scattering instrumentation concepts and their effective utilization for materials research, primarily at the BES-supported user facilities.
+Investments from this program drive the concomitant advancement of neutron scattering techniques and capabilities for materials research.
+It will continue its stewardship in fostering growth of the U.S. neutron scattering community by developing innovative, time-of-flight neutron scattering instrumentation concepts and their effective utilization for materials research, primarily at the BES-supported user facilities.

-Aspiring applicants are encouraged to review the recent reports of BES Basic Research Needs workshops and roundtables (https://science.energy.gov/bes/community-resources/reports/) to ascertain the priority research directions relevant to this program.
-Topics emphasized in FY 2019 are new phenomena and states of hard and soft condensed matter, emergent quantum phenomena at interfaces (and in the bulk) relevant for quantum information science applications, design principles and collective behavior of multi-component systems, and science at the mesoscale where macroscopic properties manifest.
-Strong coupling among synthesis, neutron scattering experiments, theory, and simulations is sought to provide a deeper understanding of materials phenomena and to provide the knowledge needed for predictive design of advanced materials for future energy needs.
+Topics emphasized in FY 2020 are new phenomena and states of hard and soft condensed matter, emergent quantum phenomena relevant for quantum information science applications, material design principles for polymer upscaling, collective behavior of multi-component systems, and science at interfaces and the mesoscale where macroscopic properties manifest.
+Strong coupling among materials synthesis, neutron scattering experiments, theory, and simulations is sought to provide a deeper understanding of materials structure and phenomena and to provide the knowledge needed for predictive design of advanced materials for future energy needs.